Murder of Lieth Von Stein: Trial

 Upchurch, who denied all charges, was found guilty of first degree murder, assault with a deadly weapon with intent to kill or seriously injure, conspiracy to commit murder, and burglary in the first degree.
 For these crimes he was sentenced, respectively, to death, 20 years, 6 years and life.
 Upchurch's death sentence was set aside on October 1, 1992, and he was re-sentenced to life imprisonment.
-He will not be eligible for parole until 2022.
+He was not eligible for parole until 2022.

 Pritchard was convicted of aiding and abetting in second-degree murder, and was sentenced to life imprisonment.
 He also received a 20-year sentence for aiding and abetting the assault on his mother, Bonnie Von Stein.
 He was paroled on June 2, 2007, later becoming a born-again Christian.

 Henderson was also convicted of murder in the second degree (aiding and abetting), and of aiding and abetting assault with a deadly weapon with intent to kill or seriously injure.
 He was sentenced to 40 years imprisonment on the former charge and six years on the latter.
 He was paroled on December 11, 2000.